Black Scientists Who Made History

 Five Black Scientists to Celebrate During Black History Month

 George Washington Carver went from being enslaved to becoming a world-renowned scientist and inventor.
 His agricultural research improved the lives of Southern farmers, including other African Americans.

 Carver was born in the summer of 1864 on a farm near Diamond, Missouri.
 When Carver was only a few months old, slave raiders kidnapped him and his mother and sister.
 Their owner, Moses Carver, hired a neighbor to rescue them.
 Tragically, the neighbor only found George.

 Moses and his wife Susan raised George and his brother, James, teaching them how to read and write.
 James soon quit his studies to help with farm work.
-But George was too frail for outside work, so he learned how to wash and mend clothes and tend the family garden.
+But George was too frail for outside work, according the State Historical Society of Missouri, so he learned how to wash and mend clothes and tend the family garden.
 This task sparked George Carver’s interest in plants, which would later lead him to pioneer new agricultural techniques.